Momentum and Hamiltonian in Complex Action Theory: The derivation of the Hamiltonian and the momentum relation

-In this section we have derived the momentum relation of eq.(\ref{def_p_delLdelqdot}) and the Hamiltonian via FPI starting from the Lagrangian.
+In this section we have derived the momentum relation of Eq.(\ref{def_p_delLdelqdot}), Hamiltonian, and Schr\"{o}dinger equation via FPI starting from the Lagrangian.
+Such a derivation of the Schr\"{o}dinger equation is well known in the RAT~\cite{FPIbook}.
 The analysis of this section has identified the definitions of the momentum and Hamiltonian in the CAT, and we have seen that they have the same forms as in the RAT.
 In the next section we make an analysis in the opposite way.
 We shall attempt to derive the Lagrangian starting from the Hamiltonian in FPI.
-In the analysis we shall find again the momentum relation of eq.(\ref{def_p_delLdelqdot}).
+In the analysis we shall find again the momentum relation of Eq.(\ref{def_p_delLdelqdot}).